City : Enterprise Road : Sources of Support

 There is lots of interesting information on their website regarding local business and they also offer some support and funding - so take a look!

 The Federation of Small Business is an organisation promoting and protecting the interests of the self-employed and small business in the UK.

 You can become a member to get support - legally as well as socially.
 They offer lots of advice on legalities, finance, networking, communications, and lots more!

 The Company Warehouse provides a range of business services including help starting up a business, help with marketing, bookeeping, and websites.
 They offer different packages at a range of prices to give you the right business support for you.

 They also have a free online guide to setting up a limited company which might come in handy!

 Employability Town have a free innovative online course for young entrepreneurs to develop business ideas.
 You can access any of the courses for free by using the code ELEVATEME.

 Networking can be useful for small and medium-sized enterprises (SMEs) either simply to meet people in the same situation as you, or to find new ways to help each other do business.

-- Business Biscotti - more info on their Bracknell club here.
+- Business Biscotti - more info on their Bracknell events here.

 - Athena Network- an all female business networking group.
 (Running in Bracknell - more info on their site)